The quantity theory of money inflation is the idea that inflation is a simple phenomenon that is caused by adding money to an economy.

 It is represented by that fairly famous equation shown in the image at the top of this post.

-I’ll explain what that equation says, how it is used to derive the belief that inflation is a function of adding more money to an economy, and how we know that, at best, it’s a very incomplete story, and at worse, it’s just not true.
+I’ll explain what that equation says, how it is used to derive the belief that inflation is a function of adding more money to an economy, and how we know that, at best, it’s a very incomplete story.

 If you found this blog post via search, it probably makes sense to start at the first post in this series, as it contains information and ideas that are mentioned here.